rasoulbsd/python-debugger/README.md

 For running the project, you must place the main.py file in your working directory.

-You can also run the script and pass your working directory as an argumetn to the script for example:
+You can also run the script and pass your working directory as an argument to the script for example:

 Warning: